JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Facades.md

 *One Facade to rule them all*

 JRebirth uses a global facade automatically created by JRebirth	__AbstractApplication__	class.
+Its main role is to manage all JRebirth components by using Facades.

 Internal Communication
 ---------------------------

-The global facade create automatically the JRebirth notification engine.
+The global facade creates automatically the JRebirth notification engine.
 You should read the [Notifier](Notifier.html) page to have more informations.

 Linked with Application
 ---------------------------

-The global facade also allow to communicate with the Application class and therefore with its stage	and scene.
+The global facade also allows to communicate with the Application class and therefore with its stage and scene.

 Manage Local Facades
 -----------------------------

-It allows to manage the three main facades:
+It allows to manage the three main facades (+extra one):

 * CommandFacade
 * ServiceFacade